 Buses from Split to Makarska depart every few hours, and if you are not in Croatia by car, then a coach is the option.

 The trip was comfortable.
-It took me one hour to arrive in Makarska, and there were no many cars on the road.
+It took me one hour to reach the place, and there were no many cars on the road.
 I parked just near the Makarska's ferry port, in the centre of the city.
 Parking price was 1 euro, and there was plenty of parking space.
-But during the summer season (June - September), the parking price is 3 euros/hour for zone 1, which is the most expensive parking I ever saw in Croatia.
+But during summer (June - September), the parking price is 3 euros/hour for zone 1, which is the most expensive parking I ever saw in Croatia.
 Price for zone 2, which includes parking places located a few hundred meters away from the centre is 2 euros.

 Makarska old town

 Makarska features old town, which is pretty much similar to other coastal places like Sibenik or Trogir.
 Interesting attractions of the old town include streets, squares, and buildings, mostly from Renaissance and Baroque.
 The most beautiful place is the square of St. Mark, featuring church of St. Mark, the monument to Andrija Kacic Miosic (famous Croatian writer), and the old faucet.

 Another building worth mentioning is a Franciscan church, monastery, and museum which is closed during the winter season.

 Apart from the old town, Makarska features a beautiful promenade near the sea - "Riva".
 That's a place of romantic and family walks and socializing.

 Just as you would expect, there are numerous tourist facilities on Riva including bars, restaurants, nightclubs, fast foods, ice-cream shops, and bakeries.
 Tourist agencies organizing tours to Hvar, Brac, Krka, and other popular Croatian tourist destinations.

 Riva features a few sculptures made by modern sculptors, most of which I liked the Monument to a Tourist, made in 2004.